Is Nepal Small?

 If artistic dissemination of vivacious sentiments is literature, then one who is not truly Nepalese cannot create Nepalese literature.

-When I am abroad, I am watching a drama.
+When I am abroad, I am watching drama.
 When I am home, I experience life.
 Those who call patriotism vain are tired of the hypocrisy in today’s world.
-All the aspirant citizens of the world forget that love of the world develops in one’s own country.
+All the aspirant citizens of the world forget that the love of the world develops in one’s own country.
 To love the world but not one’s country and fellow countrymen is futile like trying to run before learning to walk.
-Even if my dreams attempt to venture out of the realm of essence of Nepal, they will be worthless.
+Even if my dreams attempt to venture out of the realm of the essence of Nepal, they will be worthless.
 If artistic dissemination of vivacious sentiments is literature, then one who is not truly Nepalese cannot create Nepalese literature.
 All sceneries and objects of Nepal are fusing with me and self-publishing themselves as my thoughts, feelings, and memories through varied mechanisms.
 I do not write on the basis of inclusive global elements, Nepal is who writes.
 I do not speak, Nepal is who speaks.
 These are not my thoughts.
 The undying spirit inside me is only the effect of the dynamic auditory and visual elements of Nepal.
 Through fresh sparks and messages of these elements, I will keep marching in the path of service.